fewark/1724_web/Proposal/proposal.md

 4. **Educational Institutions and Learners**
    Students and educators can use the platform for online discussions, Q&A sessions, and collaborative group work.
 The AI Bot can serve as a real-time tutor—responding to @mentions by providing additional learning resources or clarifying doubts, thus creating an interactive and supportive learning environment.

-5. **Customer Support and Service Channels** Businesses may repurpose the platform as a live support channel.
-With real-time messaging and AI assistance, support agents can quickly triage issues and provide answers, enhancing the customer experience.

 #### Discuss any existing solutions and their limitations

 1. **Complexity:**